marcelrodriguezricc/wkb-evaluation/README.md

 - Step 5: Evaluation

-    - Record wave characteristics from wave model.
+    - Chart characteristics from wave model.

-    - Calculate “visibility index” based on the unique requirements for identifying surface waves from optical and SAR imagery.
+    - Calculate & chart “visibility index” based on the unique requirements for identifying surface waves from optical and SAR imagery.
         - Sentinel 2 - Glint score & cloud coverage
         - Sentinel 1 - Backscatter and L-min

-    - Compute root mean squared difference for each bathymetric derivation against MBES DEM.
+    - Compute root mean squared difference for each bathymetric derivation against CRM.

-    - Generate a difference map using RMS error for each pixel
+    - Generate a difference map using RMS error for each pixel.

 ## Setup